 You may sleep in any position you are comfortable in.
-Try to keep your leg as straight if possible.
 Although you can put a pillow under your knee for comfort some of the time, always sleeping with a pillow under the knee may lead to the inability to straighten your knee completely.